- $ 200.00

 Our Safe Working at Heights refresher course is for those who have previously completed Safe Working at Heights training and need to do it again.
 If you are a beginner click here.

-Candidates are required to supply a Statement of Attainment for RIIWHS204D – Work safely at heights or RIIOHS204A – Work safely at heights, issued within the last four (4) years.
+Candidates are required to supply a Statement of Attainment, wallet card or USI record for RIIWHS204D – Work safely at heights or RIIOHS204A – Work safely at heights, issued within the last four (4) years.
 If you have lost your Statement of Attainment, or the training was completed more than 4 years ago please contact the office so that we can discuss your options.

 If you have language, literacy or numeracy difficulties please note that there is a level of reading, writing and numeracy required to complete the assessments, please see the LLN information below for what this means.

 To satisfactorily complete this course with us, candidates need to be able to understand, read and write basic English and have a basic understanding of numerical values.

 For example, at the very least, the candidate would need to be able to (without assistance) READ and WRITE by following simple instructions like;